 On Friday night the Tom Rielly display was given by Stephen Weir.

 Details of the display can be found in the Tom Rielly section of the website or by clicking here.

-Following the Tom Rielly display a civic reception hosted by Lord Provost Dennis Melloy was held in the Dewars Centre which was very well attended.
+Following the Tom Rielly display a civic reception was provided by the Provost of Perth & Kinross Council which was

-ceremony where the guest of honour was ex President of the Royal Philatelic Society of London, Frank Walton RDP FRPSL and the evening was rounded off when the
+the ex President of the Royal Philatelic Society of London, Frank Walton RDP FRPSL and the evening was rounded off when the

-The trophy winners can be viewed on the palmares pages of the website.
+The trophy winners can be viewed on the palmares pages of the website or by clicking here.

 The recipient of an ASPS Award of Merit this year was Gordon Shepherd from Uddingston Stamp & Postcard Club.

 At the AGM held on Saturday 21st April delegates elected Robert Watt from Largs & District Stamp